jali-clarke/green-threads/README.md

 ## long story short

 This implementation is basically a number of pthreads (= number of hardware threads) pulling from a work-stealing queue where the queue contains `workloads`, which themselves are a pair of callback-to-run and its arguments.
+My implementation implies that the green threads are cooperative - if the worker pthreads get occupied with green thread tasks that never end, they will not be able to execute any others.

 ## how to build